 From Simpang Hut, the road gives way to the Summit Path, a flight of stairs stretching up to the top of Bukit Timah Hill.
 The stairs comprise of small and large steps juxtaposed side-by-side.

-You can also carry on along the Main Road to take a longer but less steep route to the top.
+Alternatively, you can also carry on along the Main Road.
+This a longer but less steep route to the top.

 Once you spot the green fence, the Summit is close by!

 Bukit Timah Hill’s Summit is pretty unremarkable.
 Home to stoic relay stations, even its view is obscured by vegetation.
 This was not always the case.
 Once upon a time back in the 1890s, a government bungalow was located here and available for rent to tourists ($2 a day, without bed linen!).
 Nowadays, the thrill is in the journey and the act of conquering Singapore’s highest peak!